nemo220/demo3D/README.md

 [Noel Ama](https://www.linkedin.com/in/noel-ama/) the lone multifaceted software engineer who built out this solution

-[Mary Lou's work on this](https://tympanus.net/Development/Interactive3DMallMap/) served as the initial fork for this project which was reasonably overhauled in order to deliver an intuitive business solution
+[Mary Lou's work](https://tympanus.net/Development/Interactive3DMallMap/) served as the initial fork for this project which was reasonably overhauled in order to deliver an intuitive business solution